 Vertical studs, wooden beams, and plaster make up the structure of older homes.
 This means that your standard stud finder won’t be able to detect a change in density because it’s all dense.

-Anytime you want to hang something on your wall— whether it’s 5 pounds or 50 pounds— you want it to be attached to a stud.
-Studs are the wooden beams that support the walls in your house.
+Anytime you want to hang something on your wall— whether it’s 0.5 pounds or 50 pounds— you want it to be attached to a stud.
+Studs are the wooden or metal beams that support the walls in your house.
 Imagine hanging a 50 pound framed piece of artwork on nothing but drywall.

 It wouldn’t stay there for long!

-So we have to find creative ways to figure out where these beams are.
+So we have to find creative ways to figure out where these studs are.

 With a couple of household items and a keen eye, you’ll be able to find your studs in minutes.

 RELATED: ARE HOME INSPECTIONS WORTH THE COST?